Chakradhar-Jeereddy/Ansible-for-Microservices/README.md

 git pull; ansible-playbook -i inv -e ansible_user=centos -e ansible_password=DevOps321 roboshop.yml -e role_name=catalogue
 gp; ansible-playbook roboshop.yml -i inv  -e ansible_user=centos -e ansible_password=DevOps321 -e role_name=catalogue -e hosts=catalogue

+-f FORKS, --forks  - It specify number of parallel processess to use (default 5) If one of the five is finished, it will pick the 6th one, but by default it will not exceed the count of  5